MHCommunity/mousehunt-improved/README.md

 - Fixes the Passing Parcel collectible display to match the other collectibles.
 - Fixes the vertical spacing for the Weekly & Friends checkboxes on scoreboards.
 - Updates the team, scoreboard, and forum icons in the main navigation to be the intended ones.
-- Fixes dropdown arrow direction in the top menu.
+- Fixes the dropdown arrow direction in the top menu.
 - Fixes HUD shadow leftover from old HUD.
-- Fixes Tooltip arrows incorrectly showing side border.
+- Fixes Tooltip arrows incorrectly showing the side border.
 - Removes 'Combine 12 items while crafting' on the ranks page from the ranks that already have it.
 - Fixes the rank underline color for the current rank.
 - Fixes environment names being truncated in the HUD.